Bootcamp-Vacation-Planner/vacation-planner/README.md

 * Momentjs
 * Heroku

-To visit the main website use the following link, https://peaceful-eyrie-80310.herokuapp.com/
+To visit the main website use the following link: https://peaceful-eyrie-80310.herokuapp.com/

 Creators of this application are: Niq Schwartz, Brian Keehn, Will Oakley, and Nicholas Ready